-- The Agency's main asset is its investment in the Project, which comprises \$72.1 million in Electric Utility Plant, net of Accumulated Depreciation at December 31, 2017.
-The Electric Utility Plant net decreased primarily due to \$7.2 million depreciation expense for the year, partially offset by \$1.5 million of additions for the Auxiliary Boiler, Human Machine Interface controller replacement and Protective Relay upgrade projects. - Current Assets increased primarily due to higher Unrestricted cash as part of normal operations, Receivable from SMUD for the fuel portion of the PPA billings in November and December 2017 and advance payment for a replacement transformer, partially offset by lower steam sales.
+The Agency's main asset is its investment in the Project, which comprises \$64.2 million in Electric Utility Plant, net of Accumulated Depreciation at December 31, 2018.
+The Electric Utility Plant - net decreased primarily due to \$7.8 million depreciation expense for the year.

+Current Assets decreased primarily due to lower Unrestricted cash as part of normal operations, Receivable from SMUD for the fuel portion of the PPA billings in November and December 2018, Prepayments in 2017 for the advance for a replacement transformer transferred to inventory in 2018, partially offset by higher Materials and supplies.